Commencement

 You may be thinking, “I know that I am getting a Baccalaureate degree, but what pray tell, is a Baccalaureate ceremony?”
 Good on you, as your inquisitive nature shows that we have taught you well.
 To answer your question the Baccalaureate Ceremony is one of the high holy days on the collegiate calendar that traces its origins back to Oxford University where it is said to have originated in 1432 (60 years before Columbus sailed the ocean blue!).

-Originally, the services were held the Sunday before commencement and the graduates were required to deliver a sermon, in Latin.
+Originally, the services were held the Sunday before commencement and the graduates were required to deliver a sermon in Latin.
 It would be another 300 years before the tradition apparently took root in America, with the first Baccalaureate Ceremony allegedly being held at the College of New Jersey (better known as Princeton) in 1760.

 Given the Christian origins of the event and focus on sermons and worship, it is likely that other institutions held these ceremonies earlier than this, especially since almost without exception the institutions of higher education that were first established in America were primarily intended to train individuals for the ministry.